 Speech and Language Strategies (ELKLAN) Understanding Specific Learning Difficulties.
-Lego Therapy Positive Handling - Team Teach Autism Awareness First Aid including Mental Health Mrs Beach (SENCO) attends local SENCo cluster meetings, disseminating best practice and raising awareness of current changes in SEN legislation and inter agency working.
+Lego Therapy Positive Handling - Team Teach Autism Awareness First Aid including Mental Health Sensory circuits Mrs Beach (SENCO) attends local SENCo cluster meetings, disseminating best practice and raising awareness of current changes in SEN legislation and inter agency working.
 Mrs Beach has also had positive working relationships with LA Specialist Settings to liaise about best practice and specialist resources.
 Mrs Beach is available to offer screening tools and provide strategies in supporting EAL children and those with additional needs.
 School also offer a dyslexia screener to identify dyslexic type difficulties as well as one for dyscalculia.
 Although not a formal diagnosis, these can indicate need of support.
-Over the academic year, school staff will have further opportunity to engage with training as part of developing knowledge and understanding of Autism, ADHD, Visual Impairment, SALT and Mental Health.
-12 How do we Ongoing assessments build a picture of attainment and progress evaluate the for children.
-This is monitored by teachers and senior leaders. effectiveness of Interventions are evaluated and progress is analysed.
-Pupil and the provision parent voice are gathered to help measure impact and effectiveness. made for children and young people with SEND?
+Over the academic year, school staff will have further opportunity to engage with training as part of developing knowledge and understanding of Autism, ADHD, Visual Impairment, SALT, Dyslexia and Mental Health.
+12 How do we Ongoing assessments build a picture of attainment and progress for children.
+This is monitored by teachers and senior leaders. evaluate the Interventions are evaluated and progress is analysed.
+Pupil and effectiveness of the provision parent voice are gathered to help measure impact and made for effectiveness. children and young people In addition, termly meetings are held between the class teacher with SEND? and SENCO to ensure that appropriate provision is in place and any emerging needs are recognised and planned for.
 13 How are children We ensure that all children have equal opportunities.
-Our children are encouraged to join the range of extra curricular activities, be and young people with active citizens in and out of school and take part in all school SEND able to activities, including residential experiences, creative and sporting activities and educational visits. engage in activities available with Specialist equipment is purchased by school or accessed through children and specialist services.
-This equipment ensures children have every opportunity to access a full and broad curriculum. young people in the school who The school is a single storey building and has an Access Plan to do not have ensure that it is wheelchair accessible.
-The school has a Disabled SEND? toilet, located in the fover.
+Our and young children are encouraged to join the range of extra curricular activities, be active citizens in and out of school and take part in people with SEND able to all school activities, including residential experiences, creative and sporting activities and educational visits. engage in activities available with Specialist equipment is purchased by school or accessed through specialist services.
+This equipment ensures children children and have every opportunity to access a full and broad curriculum. young people in the school who The school is a single storey building and has an Access Plan to do not have ensure that it is wheelchair accessible.
+The school has a Disabled toilet, located in the foyer.